SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/asset/asset_groups.md

 * 201 - Not found in the database - when there are no group in the db.
 * 286 - All assets must be present in the group - if not all assets are present in the group.
-* 287 - At least 1 asset in the group must be accessible - if the requested assets contain assets inaccessible to the user, and after deletion there will be no assets in the group that are accessible to the user.
+* 287 - if the group contains no assets accessible to the user.

 ### `update`